top of page

 Pennsylvania patients face major changes and challenges today and in the coming years.
 Thankfully, nurse practitioners are ready, willing, able – and nationally certified – to expand access to health care state.

 Elected officials have the opportunity to ensure more people can access quality care by modernizing state law and allowing these highly trained professionals to serve patients to their fullest potential.
-Senate Bill 25 will make these important changes a reality.
+House Bill 1825 will make these important changes a reality.
 Here’s why it’s so important to support them:

 Patients come first.
 Nurse practitioners provide proven, high-quality care to patients.
 Over the past 50 years every major study on NP care – over 100 – have shown that nurse practitioners’ patient health outcomes are as good or better than other providers.
 That’s because NPs choose a population focus earlier in their education.
 Their philosophy guides NPs to take a holistic approach.
 They look at – and listen to – the entire patient.